 The lack of access has an impact on the life of the concerned persons with disability (PWD), but also on their family and society.
 In fact, without an appropriate assistive device, the PWDs are isolated and therefore trapped in the vicious circle of poverty.

-WHO recognizes disability as a global health, human rights and development priority.
-In fact, people with disabilities face barriers in accessing health and rehabilitation services.
-They also frequently encounter stigmatization, discrimination and inequalities.
-Disability disproportionately affects women, older people and poor people.
+WHO recognizes disability as global health, human rights, and development priority.
+In fact, people with disabilities face barriers to accessing health and rehabilitation services.
+They also frequently encounter stigmatization, discrimination, and inequalities.
+Disability disproportionately affects women, older people, and poor people.
 As underlined in the WHO global disability action plan 2014-2021, “disability is a priority because of its higher prevalence in lower-income countries and because disability and poverty reinforce and perpetuate one another.”

 After more than 30 years of work in the field, MoveAbility has come to the conclusion that to achieve its main goal: help persons with disabilities fulfill their potential in a more inclusive society, the first step is the access to the assistive device and rehabilitation services.
 Without that prerequisite, they don’t have the ways nor the means to advocate for their rights.